Conflict of Interest Policy

 The purpose of this Conflict of Interest Policy is to protect this tax-exempt organization’s (Business Relationship Management Institute, Inc. or “BRM Institute”) interests, when it is contemplating to enter into a transaction or arrangement that might benefit the private interest of an Interested Person of BRM Institute or might result in a possible excess benefit transaction.
 This Policy is intended to supplement but not replace any applicable state and federal laws governing conflict of interest applicable to nonprofit and tax exempt organizations.
 BRM Institute encourages the active involvement of its directors, officers, employees, contractors, and volunteers in the community.
 In order to deal openly and fairly with actual and potential conflicts of interest that may arise as a consequence of this involvement, BRM Institute adopts the following Conflict of Interest Policy.

 Directors, officers, employees, contractors, and volunteers are expected to use good judgment, to adhere to high ethical standards, and to conduct their affairs in such a manner as to avoid any actual or potential conflict between the personal interests of a director, officer, employee, contractor, or volunteer and those of BRM Institute.
-A conflict of interest exists when the loyalties or actions of a director, officer, employee, contractors, or volunteer are divided between the interests of BRM Institute and the interests of the director, officer, employee, contractor, or volunteer.
+A conflict of interest exists when the loyalties or actions of a director, officer, employee, contractors, or volunteer are divided between the interests of BRM Institute and the interests of the director, officer, employee, contractor, or volunteer, or has a direct or indirect business, professional, or personal situation or relationship that may influence, or be perceived to influence the judgement or actions of the leader when serving the association.
 Both the fact and the appearance of a conflict of interest should be avoided.

 1. Interested Person